 Studying the classics is not just for pre-seminarians; classics can be for anyone.
 The classics department is one of the longest standing departments at Calvin and has stood the test of time because of the uniquely diverse content classics has to offer.

-Study of the ancient world through classical languages and literatures, archaeology and ancient history is interesting for just about anybody, but it should be especially important for Christians.
+Study of the ancient world through classical languages and literatures, archaeology, and ancient history is interesting for just about anybody, but it should be especially important for Christians.
 The ancient world was the milieu in which Judaism developed and the early Church took root and flourished.
 Every page of the Bible bears the marks of the earlier civilizations in which the first Christians lived.
-The classical languages department at Calvin College has taken on the task of teaching and interpreting the ancient world for Christian students and others who wish to understand the ancient context in which the early development of the faith occurred.
+The classical languages department at Calvin University has taken on the task of teaching and interpreting the ancient world for Christian students and others who wish to understand the ancient context in which the early development of the faith occurred.

 History of the classics at Calvin

 The classics department is one of the oldest at Calvin, tracing its origins to the literary department of the divinity school from which Calvin originated in 1876.
 Since Calvin was established by Dutch immigrants for the training of ministers, the classical languages have always been a part of the Calvin curriculum.
 Even today, ancient languages play a large role in the training of clergy for our parent denomination, the Christian Reformed Church in North America.

 However, seminarians no longer constitute the majority of classics students at Calvin.
 Many students take Latin to fulfill their foreign language requirement; those who take Greek for this purpose often have special interests in ancient history, philosophy, or theology, or they simply seek the pleasure of reading ancient texts (including the New Testament) in their original form.

 Classics within and without the department